 • PRIOR TO STEP 1 REGISTRATION

-• A diagnostic contrast-enhanced magnetic resonance imaging (MRI) (no other scan type allowed) of the brain must be performed postoperatively within 72 hours of resection; the enhancing tumor must have a maximal diameter of 5 cm; the tumor diameter will be the greatest diameter as measured on the contrast-enhanced postoperative MRI and will include residual disease and/or the postoperative surgical cavity as appropriate; for cases where residual disease or postoperative surgical cavity is NOT identifiable (e.g., polar glioblastomas [GBMs] where a polar lobectomy is performed), the patient will be excluded from the trial
+• A diagnostic contrast-enhanced MRI (no other scan type allowed) of the brain must be performed postoperatively; the residual enhancing tumor and/or resection cavity must have a maximal diameter of 5 cm or less; the tumor diameter will be the greatest diameter as measured on the contrast-enhanced postoperative MRI and will include residual disease and/or the postoperative surgical cavity as appropriate

-• The GBM tumor must be located in the supratentorial compartment only (any component involving the brain stem or cerebellum is not allowed)
+• The tumor must be located in the supratentorial compartment only (any component involving the brain stem or cerebellum is not allowed)

 • Patients must provide study-specific informed consent prior to step 1 registration